Anthony Robles: Arizona State

 The 5'8" Robles concluded his Arizona State wrestling career with a record of 122–23, a three-time Pac-10 wrestling champion as well as a three-time All-American.
 Robles ranks 8th for most match wins by an Arizona State wrestler.

 2010s and Early 2020s

 Robles has stated that he wishes to become a motivational speaker, specifically for those who face similar challenges.
 "My spirit is unconquerable...
 I don't care what's probable.
 Through blood, sweat, and tears, I am unstoppable." is the quote from Robles's book Unstoppable that he says is the overall message of the book.

-Anthony Robles has been a commentator of the NCAA Division I Wrestling Championships since 2012.
+Robles has been a commentator of the NCAA Division I Wrestling Championships since 2012.

 Robles set the world record for most pull-ups in one minute, with 62, at halftime of a New York Jets game in November 2018.

-Anthony married Laura Robles in late 2021; they have a son, Abel, born on December 28, 2022.
+He married Laura Robles in late 2021; they have a son who was born on December 28, 2022.
 In 2022, he began to work as the wrestling coach for his high school Alma Mater at Mesa High.
+He held this position for 2 years.